TianaD/Reading-Notes/201/Class02/README.md

 - chemical formulae/symbols (e.g., to show charges of ions, the formula for water is H<sub>2</sub>O.)

--  mathematical functions (e.g., to denote an exponent)
+-  mathematical functions (e.g., to denote an exponent, x to the second power: x<sup>2</sup>)

 4. [When using the <abbr> element, what attribute must be added to provide the full expansion of the term?](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Advanced_text_formatting#abbreviations)

+Advanced text helps make site more accessible.

 >Another fairly common element you'll meet when looking around the Web is <abbr> — this is used to wrap around an abbreviation or acronym.
 When including either, provide a full expansion of the term in plain text on first use, along with the <abbr> to mark up the abbreviation.
 This provides a hint to user agents on how to announce/display the content while informing all users what the abbreviation means.
 >